by C.G. Sleuth

 The original marching cubes method advanced plane by plane through the grid of cubes, caching corner and edge calculations for each plane.
 The timings above are from code that operates cube by cube, not plane by plane.
 A test in which corner values were cached did not, however, significantly change performance.

-If you've got OpenGL4.3+ on a Windows machine, you can give Blobbies a try.
+If you have OpenGL4.3+ on a Windows machine, you can give Blobbies a try.
 The executable and binary shaders are at https://github.com/CGSleuth/Blobbies.

 Here’s email to the